 - Streamlined Operating Approach.
 In fiscal year 2017, we adapted our organization and operating principles to focus primarily on customer and partner retention and success for many of our core products.
 For selected products that have new customer acquisition potential, we are also strengthening our demand generation and high volume, low touch e-commerce capabilities. - New Product Strategy.
 As part of the new strategic plan, we undertook a new product strategy to provide the platform and tools enterprises need to build next generation applications that drive their businesses, known as "Cognitive Applications."
-Our platform for Cognitive Applications will make it easy for developers to build machine learning into their applications, and it will include: - Our leading UI development tools which enable organizations to easily build engaging user interfaces for any device or front end; - Our NativeScript offering, which allows developers to use JavaScript to build native applications across multiple mobile platforms; - A mission-critical back-end-as-a-service platform that runs on any cloud, is secure, high-performing, and highly-scalable while supporting all modern user interfaces; - Automated and intuitive machine learning capabilities for accelerating the creation and delivery of Cognitive Applications; - · Our data connectivity and integration capabilities; and - Our business logic and rules capabilities. - Restructuring.
+Our platform for Cognitive Applications will make it easy for developers to build machine learning into their applications, and it will include: - Our leading UI development tools which enable organizations to easily build engaging user interfaces for any device or front end; - Our NativeScript offering, which allows developers to use JavaScript to build native applications across multiple mobile platforms; - A mission-critical back-end-as-a-service platform that runs on any cloud, is secure, high-performing, and highly-scalable while supporting all modern user interfaces; - Automated and intuitive machine learning capabilities for accelerating the creation and delivery of Cognitive Applications; - Our data connectivity and integration capabilities; and - Our business logic and rules capabilities. - Restructuring.
 With the adoption of our new product strategy, we discontinued our investment in our Digital Factory strategy and re-aligned our resources consistent with our core operating approach.
 To that end, during the first quarter of fiscal year 2017, we began to implement restructuring efforts including the consolidation of facilities, implementation of a simplified organizational structure and a reduction of marketing and other external expenses.
 In addition, we began to reduce headcount by approximately 400 employees, totaling over 20% of our workforce.
 Initial headcount reductions commenced in the fiscal first quarter of 2017 and were substantially completed by the end of the fiscal second quarter of 2017.
-After investments in our new product strategy, we expect to reduce our net annual run-rate costs by approximately \$20 million by the end of fiscal year 2017.
+After investments in our core business and our newly acquired businesses, we expect to reduce our full year expenses by approximately \$28 million by the end of fiscal year 2017.

-As of May 31, 2017, there is \$110.4 million remaining under the current \$214.5 million Board of Directors-authorized share repurchase program.
+As of August 31, 2017, there was \$91.4 million remaining under the \$214.5 million Board of Directors-authorized share repurchase program.
+In September 2017, our Board of Directors increased the total share repurchase authorization from the \$91.4 million remaining on the previous authorization to \$250 million.
 The timing and amount of any shares repurchased will be determined by management based on its evaluation of market conditions and other factors, and the Board of Directors may choose to suspend, expand or discontinue the repurchase program at any time.

 In September 2016, our Board of Directors approved the initiation of a quarterly cash dividend to Progress shareholders.
-On January 11, 2017, our Board of Directors declared a quarterly dividend of \$0.125 per share of common stock that was paid on March 15, 2017 to shareholders of record as of the close of business on March 1, 2017.
-On March 24, 2017, our Board of Directors declared a quarterly dividend of \$0.125 per share of common stock that was paid on June 15, 2017 to shareholders of record as of the close of business on June 1, 2017.
+Through August 31, 2017, the Board of Directors has declared a quarterly cash dividend of \$0.125 per share of common stock, which has been paid quarterly since inception.
+On September 6, 2017, our Board of Directors increased our quarterly dividend by 12% and declared a quarterly cash dividend of \$0.14 per share of common stock that will be paid on December 15, 2017 to shareholders of record as of the close of business on December 1, 2017.
 We expect this dividend to continue in subsequent quarters.